 Jesus told us that no one can pluck us out of the Father’s hand.
 You cannot pluck yourself out of the Father's hand.
 Could it be any more clear?

-"And this is the Father's will which hath sent me, that of all which he hath given me, I [Jesus] should loose nothing."
+"And this is the Father's will which hath sent me, that of all which he hath given me, I [Jesus] should lose nothing."
 John 6:39

 If it is the will of God the Father that Jesus lose not even one of those who believe in Him, where does that leave any room for you to lose your salvation?
 Are you beginning to see it?
 You are kept by the power of God, not by your own power.
-Eternal Security.
+That is a blessing of Eternal Security in Jesus!

 “All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.”
 John 6:37